solid/solidproject.org/pages/home.md

         <div class="info-card">
           <h3 class="title">Your online Identity </h3>
           <p class="info">
           Login with WebID to use Solid.
 Similar to email, WebID allows you to connect to anyone else no matter who their identity provider.
-With WebID login online you and where you sign in knows about it.
-[Get started](https://solidproject.org/use-solid) by signing up for a WebID.
+With WebID login online you and where you sign in knows about it. <a href="{{site.baseUrl}}/use-solid" title="Where to get a Solid account">Get started</a> by signing up for a WebID.
           </p>
         </div>
       </div>